MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-virtual-wan/includes/3-how-azure-virtual-wan-works.md

 - The virtual hub.
 All traffic flows through these fully meshed hubs.
 An address space and routing tables are provided at creation.
 - Hub-to-Hub connections.
 Enable cross-region connectivity between all on-premises and Azure network endpoints.
 - Virtual hub router.
-Supports custom route tables for VNets.
+Supports custom route tables for virtual networks.
 Acts as default route table for branches (P2S, S2S, ER).
 Associates connections to route tables and propagates routes from connections to route tables.
 - Connection between sites.
 Supports:
-  - any-to-any branch to Azure,
+  - Any-to-any branch to Azure
-  - branch to branch,
+  - Branch to branch
-  - users to branch,
+  - Users to branch
-  - VNet to VNet transit,
+  - Virtual network to virtual network transit
   - VPN to ExpressRoute transit connectivity.
 - Secure virtual hub.
 Added security with the integration of Azure Firewall Manager to:
   - Create policy and apply across multiple firewalls
   - Work across regions/subscription/deployments
-  - Secure internet traffic (VNet to internet and branch to internet)
+  - Secure internet traffic (virtual network to internet and branch to internet)
-  - Secure private traffic (VNet to and from a branch)
+  - Secure private traffic (virtual network to and from a branch)
 - Secure with Security-as-a-Service (SECaaS) partners.
 Supported partners that currently have integration into Azure Firewall Manager's API to set up security policies are:
-  - zScaler,
+  - zScaler
-  - iBoss,
+  - iBoss
   - CheckPoint

 ## Virtual WAN options